Skip to main content

 Unfortunately, fraudsters use this opportunity to prey on Canadians in what is commonly referred to as a lottery scam.

-How the scam typically works
+How the lottery scam typically works

 Usually the fraudster will contact potential victims to tell them that they have won a lottery.
 The victims are then told they need to pre-pay taxes, legal or registration fees to claim their winnings.
 Fraudsters can contact victims over the phone, email, mail, text message or even through social media.